AI Understanding

 We prefer GEO because it describes the engine (Generative).
 But the name matters less than the practice.

 The Danger: Many agencies sell "AI SEO services" that are just traditional SEO packages with a new sticker.
+See how they actually compare in our research-backed AI SEO agency comparison.
 The Truth: If they aren't talking about Bing Indexing, Multi-Agent Logs, or Citation Levers, they aren't doing GEO.
 They are just doing SEO.

 You don't need to rebuild your site.
 Just add the GEO layer.